levonorgestrel intrauterine delivery system

 Mirena can be inserted immediately after a first trimester abortion.
 It should not be used until the womb has returned to normal size after giving birth and no earlier than six weeks after delivery.

-When Mirena is used to protect the lining of the womb during oestrogen replacement therapy, it can be inserted at any time if you do not have monthly bleeding or else during the last days of menstruation or withdrawal bleeding.
+When Mirena is used to protect the lining of the womb during estrogen replacement therapy, it can be inserted at any time if you do not have monthly bleeding or else during the last days of menstruation or withdrawal bleeding.
 You may feel faint after the system is inserted.
 This is normal and your doctor will tell you to rest for a while.

 WHILE USING MIRENA